 Medical and Dietary Requirements: We are able to cater for most dietary requirements (vegetarian, vegan, nut allergies, halal, kosher); please do not hesitate to contact us if you are unsure if we can cater for your dietary requirements.
-Breakfast and evening meals are included in Cambridge Immerse, and participants are expected to make their own provisions for lunch at various delicious eateries around Cambridge.
+Breakfast and evening meals are included in Immerse Education, and participants are expected to make their own provisions for lunch at various delicious eateries around Cambridge.

 Participate in 2018

-Cambridge Immerse is a residential summer course consisting of outstanding academic classes, excellent skills workshops and exciting extracurricular activities in the historic university city of Cambridge.
+Immerse Education is a residential summer course consisting of outstanding academic classes, excellent skills workshops and exciting extracurricular activities in the historic university city of Cambridge.

-The Cambridge Immerse Global Leadership Programme runs in the following 1 week session: 1st July – 7th July 2018
+The Immerse Education Global Leadership Programme runs in the following 1 week session: 1st July – 7th July 2018

 We would be happy to assist you if you have any questions prior to booking your place.
 For the fastest response to your enquiry, please email: